Julian Scheer

 Julian Weisel Scheer (February 20, 1926 – September 1, 2001) was an American merchant mariner, journalist, public relations professional, and author.
-He is best known as the assistant administrator of public affairs for the National Aeronautics and Space Administration in Washington, D.C., from 1962 to 1971.
+He is best known as the assistant administrator of public affairs for the National Aeronautics and Space Administration in Washington, D.C., from 1962 to 1971, and for his contributions to the 1969 Apollo 11 Moon landing mission.

 Early life

 Julian Weisel Scheer was born in Richmond, Virginia, on January 26, 1926, the son of Hilda Knopf and George Fabian Scheer.
 During World War II he joined the United States Merchant Marine at the age of 17, and served in the Atlantic and Pacific.
 After the war he entered the University of North Carolina at Chapel Hill (UNC), from which he graduated in 1950 with a degree in a journalism and communications.
 While there, he was a spokesman for UNC's sports program.

 On graduation, Scheer became an assistant to Jack Wade, the Director of Sports Information at UNC.
 In 1953, he became a journalist at the local Charlotte, North Carolina, newspaper, The Charlotte News, where he mainly covered sports stories.
 In 1954 he was part of the media contingent that covered Hurricane Hazel.
 A photograph of Scheer struggling against the high winds and rising waters earned Charlotte News photographer Hugh Morton an award for Southern Press Photographer of the Year.
 In 1956, Scheer accepted an invitation from Nelson Benton, a fellow UNC graduate who worked for the WBTV Channel 3 News, to visit Patrick Air Force Base in Cape Canaveral, Florida, where the United States Air Force was testing rockets and missiles.
 Scheer was fascinated by what he saw, but his editor did not think it was newsworthy.
 Scheer then returned to the Cape on his own time and dime to watch more missile launches, and wrote a series of articles on the work being done there.